wcarmon/docs/golang/collections.multimaps.md

 # Overview
-- How to use a Multimap/Bag DataStructure
+- How to use a Multimap Data Structure (A.K.A.
+Bag)

 # Creation